 As a public company, we are required to implement and maintain effective internal control over financial reporting and to disclose any material weaknesses identified in our internal controls.
 Our management is required to furnish an annual report regarding the effectiveness of our internal control over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act ("Section 404").
 We have refined, implemented, and tested the internal controls required to comply with Section 404.
-If we identify material weaknesses in our internal control over financial reporting, if we fail to comply with the requirements of Section 404 in a timely manner or if we are unable to assert that our internal control over financial reports is effective, investors may lose confidence in the accuracy and completeness of our financial reports and the market price of our common stock could be adversely affected.
+If we identify material weaknesses in our internal control over financial reporting, if we fail to comply with the requirements of Section 404 in a timely manner or if we are unable to assert that our internal control over financial reporting, if we fail to completeness of our financial reports and the market price of our common stock could be adversely affected.
 We could also become subject to investigations by The Nasdaq Stock Market, the SEC or other regulatory authorities, which could require additional financial and management resources.